junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

 Dean's strongest reason to sacrifice instead of Amy/Rory: You have each other, I have no one now.
 If it doesn't work, try something else, help him, and maybe let my brother know. (give Doctor his phone)

+"To save you, I could do anything." -- Rory/Dean

 ## Chap 9 Last Farewell